JMoyalan/JMoyalan/README.md

 * 👋 Hi, I'm Joseph Moyalan and I am a PhD student at the Mechanical Engineering Department of Clemson University with a focus on Dynamics and Control systems.
 * 👀 I'm interested in optimization and optimal control of nonlinear complex systems.
 * 🌱 My current projects involve data-driven control of nonlinear systems for safety and convergence.
 This involves the use of the density function from measure theory to provide a convex formulation for optimal control problems in the function space.
 My other projects involve the safe navigation of complex nonlinear systems using control density functions.
-* 👯 I’m looking to collaborate on machine learning implementation for control of real-world examples like robotics, vehicle dynamics and navigation.
+* 👯 I’m looking to collaborate on machine learning implementation for control of real-world examples like robotics, vehicle dynamics, and navigation.
+* 🔭 To look at my recent publications, please visit my Google Scholar page [here](https://scholar.google.com/citations?user=smwttLYAAAAJ&hl=en)
 * 📫 How to reach me: josephraphelm@gmail.com

 <!--